3 Strategies for Inventory Forecasting

 Why is Inventory Forecasting Important?

-Stockouts happen when there’s not enough inventory for the current demand.
-This is really bad news.
-If a customer tries ordering your product on Amazon and they’re unable to, they’re going to turn to a competitor and your Amazon ranking will suffer.
+If a customer tries ordering your product on Amazon and they’re unable to, they’re going to turn to a competitor.
+This pushes competitor products HIGHER and forces your position DOWN on the best-seller chart.

 Prevent overstocking